Spring Black Bear $4500USD

 Rain Gear.
 The weather is extremely unpredictable, you will want rain gear you can pack in your bag every day.

 Patience.
 High winds and other conditions can put a damper on bear activity.
 Staying patient is the key to success.
 While many of the bears in our area are completely unpressured, black bears have a huge range and roam unbelievable distances in the rut.
-We see some that have clearly been around the block and know the risk of being in a bait site.
-Our guides are masters of the chess game to fool these big educated bears as well.
+We see some that have clearly been around the block and know the risk of being in a bait site, but our guides are masters of the chess game to fool these big educated bears as well.